iron-software/IronPdfJava.Examples/examples/js-charts-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/js-charts-to-pdf/>***

-IronPDF is capable of rendering web pages that feature advanced JavaScript-created charts, graphs, and other interactive elements.
+IronPDF is adept at converting web pages with various elements, including charts and graphs designed with cutting-edge JavaScript technologies.

-Utilizing WebGL technology, IronPDF can effectively handle elements created with web canvas, utilizing the hardware graphics capabilities of the system.
+It also has support for WebGL, which enhances IronPDF's ability to process elements created with web canvas using the device's hardware graphics acceleration.

-IronPDF is compatible with numerous third-party chart libraries, such as:
+IronPDF is compatible with every major third-party chart library, such as:

 - C3.js
 - D3.js
 - Highcharts

-Using the `setEnableJavaScript` method found on the `ChromePdfRenderOptions` object, developers have the option to activate the processing of both internally and externally referenced JavaScript within a web page.
-This setting must be enabled for IronPDF to successfully process the JavaScript essential for displaying charts and graphics on a webpage.
+The method `setEnableJavaScript` in the `ChromePdfRenderOptions` class allows developers to activate the processing of JavaScript, whether it's linked internally or externally on a webpage.
+To ensure IronPDF correctly renders charts and graphics on the page, this property must be set to `true`.

-Moreover, the `setRenderDelay` allows IronPDF to delay the processing of a web page’s JavaScript slightly, for a predefined period in milliseconds, after the web page's DOM has been fully loaded.
-This delay is crucial for capturing web content that might only appear moments after a browser has initially loaded the page, particularly applicable for asynchronously executing JavaScript.
+The `setRenderDelay` method delays the JavaScript processing of a web page in IronPDF for a defined time (measured in milliseconds) following the loading of its DOM.
+This delay is crucial for capturing content that appears on the webpage slightly after the browser has initially completed loading, particularly for asynchronous JavaScript that requires more time to execute.

-For a deeper understanding and exploration of the `ChromePdfRenderOptions` class's capabilities, consider visiting the [JavaScript Charts to PDF Code Example](https://ironpdf.com/java/examples/js-charts-to-pdf/) for comprehensive guidance and additional methods.
+For more detailed information on additional capabilities of the `ChromePdfRenderOptions` class, visit the [JavaScript Charts to PDF Code Example](https://ironpdf.com/java/examples/js-charts-to-pdf/).